Put the knife down and take a green herb, dude.

 Tire places : Zombies :: Used Tires : Brains

-I kinda wanted a nicer tire with a longer warranty than they were offering, but didn't want to wait carless for the two or three days it'd take to come in.
+I wanted a nicer tire with a longer warranty than the one they had new in stock, but didn't want to wait carless for the two or three days it'd take a different new tire to come in.
 I also had, pre-nail, four fairly old tires, with one bald enough that it really did need replacing soon.
-Naturally, this one with the nail was one of the tires with a decent amount of tread left.
+Naturally, this one with the nail was one of the tires with a decent amount of tread left, not the balding one.
 But it couldn't be repaired because of the nail's placement, so off it went.

 (Did I rotate the tires?
-No, I'm afraid I didn't, so one was much worse than the others, I'm afraid.)
+No, I'm afraid I didn't, which is why one was much worse than the others)

-When I went in recently to repair a busted radiator, my local shop gave me this as part of their generic vehicle checklist:
+A while later, when I went to repair a busted radiator, my local shop gave me this as part of their generic vehicle checklist:

 So tell me which was...

 So if I'd gone ahead and gotten four tires just to replace the bald right front, pre-nail, I would've given that tire company at least two great used tires, and probably a third they could've used too.
-That's $110-$165 at retail I would've handed right back, plus installation fees, to the tire company.
-That is, I've already given them back more than the free tire they'd "give" me.
+That's $110-$165 (using the $55 retail price) I would've handed over to the tire company for nothing.
+That is, I've already given them back more in used tires than the free tire they'd "give" me.
 Plus that fourth tire cost them less than the $110 retail price.
-Plus I'd pay them installation on that "free" tire that.
+Plus I still have to pay them installation on that "free" tire even though I should be charging them for access to my resalable used tires. ;^)

 Your car is a veritable gold mine of resalable used tires to tire companies.
-That's one reason why they want to entice you to install all at once, which also means likely replacing a few early.
+That's one reason why they want to entice you to install all at once, which also means very likely replacing a few resalable tires early.
 If you rotate tires and drive them all equally down to the nubs, congratulations.
-You win with this deal.
+You win with the BOGO or buy 3, get 1 deals.

 posted by ruffin at 8/25/2016 12:13:00 PM